selemis-com/clap_schema/SPECIFICATION.md

 ### `values`

-`values`, when present, contains canonical finite values accepted by the configured parser.
-Consumers SHOULD prefer one of these canonical values when constructing an invocation.
+`values`, when present, contains canonical possible values advertised by the configured parser.
+Consumers SHOULD prefer one of these values when constructing an invocation, but MUST NOT treat the array as proof that other values are invalid: Clap exposes possible values as reflection metadata and a parser may advertise values without making that list exhaustive.
 Hidden aliases are not emitted as additional canonical values.

 Clap help/completion visibility does not change this field.
-Values hidden with Clap's presentation controls remain part of the machine-readable parser contract.
+Canonical possible values hidden with Clap's presentation controls remain part of the machine-readable contract.

 ### `default`